Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: Numerical results

+Using a smaller dataset to fine-tune models mimics experimental reality, where data sets are often limited and sparse.
+Testing the TL approach in this context allows us to evaluate its potential for tuning generative models with real measurements.
+It's important to note that experimental data is typically produced in a more complex form, as flux-averaged.
+In this paper, we present a toy model approach to address this issue, while a more realistic solution is the focus of our current investigations.

-To highlight the differences in optimization between training on 10,000 and 100,000 events, Fig.~\ref{fig:nuAr40performance} shows the evolution of performance metrics during training.
+We begin our discussion with case (A): neutrino scattering on argon target.
+To highlight the role of training statistics, we compare models trained on 10,000 and 100,000 events.
+Fig.~\ref{fig:nuAr40performance} shows the evolution of performance metrics during training.
 For the training with 100,000 events, the model's performance remains stable.
 It is noteworthy that the best-performing models in the transfer learning framework are reached significantly faster than those trained from scratch.
-Furthermore, as summarized in Table~\ref{tab:Ar40-10k}, the transfer learning models consistently achieve lower metric values, indicating better performance.
+Furthermore, as summarized in Table~\ref{tab:Ar40-10k}, the TL models consistently achieve lower metric values, indicating better performance.
 This suggests that when trained from scratch, the network struggles to learn the features of $\nu_\mu$–argon scattering from limited data, whereas the transfer learning approach, which builds on prior knowledge of $\nu_\mu$–carbon interactions, offers a substantial advantage.
 Eventually, when the number of samples in the training dataset increases, the quality of the obtained GAN models improves.
 However, even with a large number of samples, the transfer learning model still outperforms the model trained from scratch.

+Fig.~\ref{fig:nuAr40-10k} and Figs. \ref{fig:nuAr40-10k_supplement} and \ref{fig:nuAr40-100k_supplement} in the supplement show the event distributions in reconstructed hadronic invariant mass $W$ as generated by our GAN models and \nuwro{} for training datasets containing 10,000 and 100,000 events.
+This quantity is defined by